 Repeat the above procedure until the number of the individuals (Turbo-Rings and propellers) which satisfy the constraint conditions becomes

-NP.
 (Step 2) Selection for reproduction

 Select a pair of parents from the current population randomly.